kf106/almost-static/README.md

 We lose the benefit of not having a process running on the server, but we gain the capability for form parsing.

 I settled on appending the information returned by the form to a text file called `signups.txt`.
-This means we avoid the problem databases have, namely input sanitation, and hence no risk SQL injection attacks.
+This means we avoid the problem databases have, namely input sanitation, and hence there is no risk of SQL injection attacks.

 ## Installation
 I have tested this with NodeJS version 18.19.1.